maximilianh/pubMunch/README.md

 This will convert html, xml, pdf, txt, ppt, doc, xls and some other file formats, if you have installed the necessary packages.

-# Output format
+# Text storage format

 To allow easy processing on a cluster of metadata and text separately, the tools store the text as gzipped tab-sep tables, split into *chunks* of several hundred rows each (configurable).
 There are two tables for each chunk:
 - articles.gz
 - files.gz

+These "chunks" are named <update>_<chunkId>.(articles|files).gz, e.g. 12_00001.articles.gz which would be update 12 part 1 metadata.
+Updates typically come in weekly or nightly, whenever you run a pubGetXXX program over an existing directory, the update counts will increase.

-The table "articles" contains basic information on articles.
-The internal article integer ID, an "external ID" (PII for Elsevier, PMID for crawled articles, Springer IDs for Springer articles, etc), the article authors, title, abstract, keywords, DOI, year, source of the article, fulltext URL, etc (see lib/pubStore.py for all fields).
+The file "articles" contains basic meta information on articles: the internal article integer ID, an "external ID" (PII for Elsevier, PMID for crawled articles, Springer IDs for Springer articles, etc), the article authors, title, abstract, keywords, DOI, year, source of the article, fulltext URL, etc (see lib/pubStore.py for all fields).
 The internal article identifier (articleId) is a 10 digit number and is unique across all publishers.
 Duplicated articles (which can happen) will have different articleIds.

-The table "files" contains the files, one or more per article: the ASCII content string, the URL for each file, the date when it was downloaded, a MIME type etc. All files also have a column with the external identifier of the article associated to it.
-The internal fileID is the article identifier plus some additional digits.
-To get the article for a file, you can either use the externalID (like PMID12345) or the first 10 digits of fileId.
+The table "files" contains the files, one or more per article: the internal fileId integer ID and the internal article integer ID, the ASCII content string, the URL for each file, the date when it was downloaded, a MIME type etc. All files also have a column with a copy of the external identifier of the article.
+The internal fileID is the article identifier plus three additional digits.
+To get the article for a file, you can either use the externalID (like PMID12345) or the first 10 digits of fileId or the articleId column directly.
+To join article and file tables, use the articleId.

 One article can have several main fulltext files and several supplemental files.
-It should have at least one main file (even though in an old version of the tables, there were articles without any file, this should be corrected by now).
+It should have at least one main file.

 This format allows you to use the normal UNIX textutils.
 E.g. to search for all articles that contain the word HOXA2 and get their external IDs (which is the PMID for crawled data) you can use simply zgrep: